 Why Hollywood Hates Torrenting

 While torrenting copyrighted material is certainly illegal, it happens all the time.
 When users torrent music and movies, they are getting the content for free, without paying any of the creators.
-Since torrenting is so popular, illegal content downloads add up.
-It ends up costing studios, filmmakers, and artists, as royalties are not collected.
-We certainly don’t recommend torrenting copyrighted material because it’s illegal, but the trickle-down effect on the creative industry is another reason to steer clear.
+Since torrenting is so popular, illegal content downloads add up, costing U.S. business about $77 billion annually.5 We certainly don’t recommend torrenting copyrighted material because it’s illegal, but the trickle-down effect on the creative industry is another reason to steer clear.

 Why Is Torrenting Dangerous?